Best Water Shoes For Kayaking

 Top 9 Best Water Shoes For Kayaking

-1: Chaco Men’s Z2 Classic Sport Sandal
+1: Chaco Men’s Z2 Classic Sport (best men's sandal)

 The men’s Chaco Z2 is similar to the women’s ZX2 (further below) in that it is designed for use in Class 5 whitewater.
 The fully adjustable straps can allow you to get a perfect fit for your feet and should stay on even if you’re paddling in choppy conditions.

 These water sandals can be ideal for hiking and casual walking, as well as for wearing during a beach vacation.
 They have a durable rubber lug sole that has thick 3.5 millimeter tread for maximizing traction on wet surfaces.

 The polyester jacquard straps fit to your feet with a secure buckle closure for added comfort and support.
 The fabric straps are also quick to dry after you come out of the water.
 The midsole is crafted from polyurethane for durability and the footbed is podiatrist certified, giving you the support you need, as well as all day comfort.